katiesangpark/100-DAYS-OF-CODE/README.md

 **Today's Progress**: Took 2 / 12 Lectures in Week 2 of "Divide and Conquer, Sorting and Searching, and Randomized Algorithms" by Stanford University on Coursera

 **Thoughts:** Divide and conquer algorithm started!
 Don't give up !

+### Day 22: October 7, 2018

+**Today's Progress**: Week 2 Divide and Conquer - "Divide and Conquer, Sorting and Searching, and Randomized Algorithms" by Stanford University on Coursera

+**Thoughts:** Learned Divide and conquer algorithm!
+Don't give up